Lullabot/drupal-docker-boilerplate/README.md

 There are a couple ways to populate the files inside the container:

+- Copy public files directly into `/web/sites/default/files` and private files into `/files/private`.
 - Copy public files into `/files/public`, and private files into `/files/private`, then create a relative symlink for `sites/default/files`.
 The relative symlink is necessary since the absolute path will be different inside the container.
 For instance,